Best Things To Do In Nerja, Spain In One Day

 Mirador Del Bendito

-While wandering in the Nerja Old Town, sooner or later you’ll reach Mirador Del Bendito, right next to the Playa de Burriana.
-Mirador is a great place to relax for a little while and offers beautiful views over the sea, and a beach.
+While wandering in the Nerja Old Town, sooner or later you’ll reach Mirador Del Bendito, located right next to the Playa de Burriana.
+This viewpoint is a great place to relax for a little while admiring beautiful views over the sea and a beach.

 Eagle’s Aqueduct